dhillonarman/Sampling/README.md

 Cluster Sampling: Divides data into clusters and selects samples from one or more clusters.
 Bootstrap Sampling: Samples data with replacement to create a new dataset.

+Sample Sizes
+Different sampling techniques use different formulas to determine sample size, as discussed in the discussion.

 Machine Learning Models
 The project evaluates the following classifiers on the balanced dataset created by different sampling techniques:
 Logistic Regression